theopmw/Top-Spots-London/README.md

 This project is managed using Git version control system.

-For each maningful change made, Git is used to stage, commit and push the files to the [Top Spots London repository](https://github.com/theopmw/Top-Spots-London) on GitHub.
+For each meaningful change made, Git is used to stage, commit and push the files to the [Top Spots London repository](https://github.com/theopmw/Top-Spots-London) on GitHub.

 For each change made, the following process was followed, a description of the different commands used throughout the project and their uses has also been provided: